Cross-Risk Evaluation & Prioritization

 Cross-risk analysis is at the core of GCRI’s raison d’être.
 GCRI was specifically founded as an organization dedicated to studying the totality of global catastrophic risk in order to identify synergies and tradeoffs between the risks and above all to develop the best ways of reducing them.
 Though our funding has mainly been for targeted work on specific risks, we have nonetheless advocated for and contributed to a holistic, systemic approach to global catastrophic risk.

-Atomically precise manufacturing (APM) is the assembly of materials with atomic precision.
-It is a hypothetical future technology that, if developed, could have radical implications for the world.
-To inform decisions about how aggressively to pursue APM, this paper assesses whether the aggregate impacts of APM would be good or bad for the world.
-The paper studies impacts on six sectors: general material wealth, environmental issues, military affairs, surveillance, artificial intelligence, and space travel.
+Atomically precise manufacturing (APM) is a hypothetical future technology that could have dramatic societal impacts.
+This paper, published in the journal Futures, assesses the net societal impacts of APM across six sectors: general material wealth, environmental issues, military affairs, surveillance, artificial intelligence, and space travel.

 Full List of GCRI Publications on Cross-Risk Evaluation & Prioritization